ai-jong/MyCloud/README.md

-[CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.<br> For usage and installation instructions, visit their website.<br> To integrate NvidiaAI into your Xcode project using CocoaPods, <br> specify it in your `Podfile`:
+[CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.<br> For usage and installation instructions, visit their website.<br> To integrate MyCloud into your Xcode project using CocoaPods, <br> specify it in your `Podfile`:

 ```ruby
 platform :ios, '14.0'